whntgxtia/Lepton/README.md

 This will build the program, test the performance By default, the make procedure will build the Lepton.CPA program using using the Light I parameter set.
 One can change the algorithm by passing the ALGOR flag:

+building Lepton.CCA:

-make ALGOR=-DLEPTON_CCA   #building Lepton.CCA
+make ALGOR=-DLEPTON_CCA

-or
+or building Lepton.CPA:

-make ALGOR=-DLEPTON_CPA   #building Lepton.CPA
+make ALGOR=-DLEPTON_CPA

 # #########################################################################

-One can also set different parameter set for the program by passing the PARAM flag to the make procedure: set the Light I parameter set
+One can also set different parameter set for the program by passing the PARAM flag to the make procedure: set the Light I parameter set:

 make PARAM=-DLIGHT_I

-or set the Light II parameter set
+or set the Light II parameter set:

 make PARAM=-DLIGHT_II

-or set the Moderate I parameter set
+or set the Moderate I parameter set:

 make PARAM=DMODER_I

-or set the Moderate II parameter set
+or set the Moderate II parameter set:

 make PARAM=DMODER_II

-or set the Moderate III parameter set
+or set the Moderate III parameter set:

 make PARAM=DMODER_III

-or set the Moderate IV  parameter set
+or set the Moderate IV  parameter set:

 make PARAM=DMODER_IV

-or set the Paranoid I parameter set
+or set the Paranoid I parameter set:

 make PARAM=-DPARAN_I

-or set the Paranoid II parameter set
+or set the Paranoid II parameter set:

 make PARAM=-DPARAN_II